srl295/srl295.github.io/source/resume.md

 Background: Globalization Pipeline is a Translation-as-a-Service software offering which is in the IBM Cloud (aka Bluemix) catalog.

+##### GTech Microservices

 Responsibilities:

+- Part of team designing and architecting microservice-based XLIFF translation pipeline services
+- Responsible for Human Post Editing microservice in Java (Spring Boot)
+- Responsible for build engineering of CI/CD processes for building and testing the microservices and API orchestrator.

 ##### Globalization Pipeline

+Responsibilities:

 - Evaluated and implemented Cloudant (apache couchdb) based data store subsystem, including custom backup facility
 - Interfaced with IBM's Translation Service Centers, as developer of an integration agent managing XLIFF-based human post editing (Node.js).
-- Deployment of New Relic based monitoring and alerting
+- Deployment of New Relic based monitoring and alerting, including custom synthetics and APM integration.
 - Driving adoption of Slack for team communication and automated application notification
 - Participated in onboarding of Globalization Pipeline users
 - Developed Node.js based SDK and client ( `gp-js-client` and `gp-js-cli` )